About this dataset

 ATBD (Algorithm Theoretical Basis Document)

-Images by Jesse Allen, NASA Earth Observatory, using data courtesy National Snow & Ice Data Center.
+Imagery produced by the NASA Earth Observations team using data courtesy of the National Snow & Ice Data Center.

 Federal Geographic Data Committee Geospatial Metadata